JBEI/edd/README.md

     * Make a new virtualenv, e.g. `mkvirtualenv edd`
         * `deactivate` to return to regular global python environment
         * `workon edd` to switch back to edd python environment
+		* run under `workon edd` for the remainder of the pip installs in this document.
+This will isolate your EDD Python configuration from any other changes you make to your system.

  * PostgreSQL (required for installing psycopg2 driver)
     * `brew install postgresql`